frontpage.

 How can you be free if your family is held hostage.
 As soon as a person from China becomes free or achieves anything, this is what happens.

 This is what they do just because of a movie they don't care for.
-Imagine what they do when they actually want or need something.
+Imagine how much further they go when they have a bigger ask for something they truly want.

 The coercion is very strong, and why some end up in jail for spying or other criminal acts in the hosting country, even if they end up citizens, and love the place.
 Very messed up.